panoply/syncify/readme.md

 # Credentials

-Shop credentials can be stored within a `.env`, `.syncifyrc` file or supplied at runtime by assigning `process.env` variables.
-Typically, using a `.env` file is the preferred approach for developers working on a single store whereas those working within a large team, the `.syncifyrc` file approach is likely a better choice because it accepts additional configuration options.
+Shop credentials can be stored within a `.env` file, a `.syncifyrc` file, or supplied at runtime by assigning `process.env` variables.
+Using an `.env` file is the preferred approach for those working on a single store.
+Developers working within a large team, the `.syncifyrc` file approach is likely to be a better choice because it accepts additional configuration options.

 ### Using a `.env` file